-Priority Need Brief description of how resources would be used Estimated Cost 5 Practitioner/Pro vider Recruitment UT Medical School Clerkship placements for second year Med students within the 15th St program, PATH, EMCOT, Housing First ACT team and CARE Residency Program Co-credentialing with UT Dell Medical School increased use of peer recovery support services across the SUD programs Fellowship in addiction medicine • \$600,000 for Year One of initiative 6 Improve community tenure and avoid hospitalization Pilot or co-develop technology that can be used at point of service Consultant hired to assess technology needs 7 Continued expansion of hotline services Integral Care continues to expand AAS certified crisis hotline service, which increases access to both crisis services and on-going care.
+Priority Need Brief description of how resources would be used Estimated Cost 6 Improve community tenure and avoid program, PATH, EMCOT, Housing First ACT team and CARE Residency Program Co-credentialing with UT Dell Medical School increased use of peer recovery support services across the SUD programs Fellowship in addiction medicine Provider network expansion for bilingual therapist with expertise in trauma modalities, such as DBT, TF-CBT and EMDR Pilot or co-develop technology that can be used at point of service Consultant hired to assess technology needs 7 hospitalization Continued expansion of Integral Care's Crisis Helpline services Integral Care continues to expand AAS certified crisis Helpdesk service, which increases access to both crisis services and on-going care.
 Integral Care currently answers the Travis County local hotline as well as 988 calls for 76 counties in Texas.
 The goal is to increase in-state answer rates for 988 calls.
-Integral Care continues to expand AAS certified crisis hotline service, which increases access to both crisis services and on- going care.
-Integral Care currently answers the Travis
+Additional financial analysis is needed based upon reaching call volume and answer rate.